edr3x/edr3x/README.md

 ## 📑 About me

 - Computer Science Student at Tribhuvan University
-- Working with Flutter and Node.js
+- Working with Flutter, Node.js and GO

 ## ⚙️ Skills